gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ## Naming

 Whether you're developing your own library or importing someone else's, it's essential to use conventional and meaningful names.
 This not only helps to stay consistent with the library's conventions but also to make your code more clear and concise.
 Library names can also collide if you're not careful so always be weary of what you're importing.

-Importing `numpy` as `n` rather than `np` which is the preferred alias is not going to help others get up to speed with what you're trying to achieve with your code.
+Importing `numpy` as `n` rather than `np` which is the preferred alias and used by the community is not going to help others get up to speed with what you're trying to achieve with your code.

 ![alt text](/images/variable-naming.png "Audience booing")